libretiny-eu/libretiny/docs/status/supported.md

 A list of chip families currently supported by this project.

 !!! note
-	The term *family* was chosen over *platform*, in order to reduce possible confusion between LibreTuya supported "platforms" and PlatformIO's "platform", as an entire package. *Family* is also more compatible with the UF2 term.
+	The term *family* was chosen over *platform*, in order to reduce possible confusion between LibreTiny supported "platforms" and PlatformIO's "platform", as an entire package. *Family* is also more compatible with the UF2 term.

 The following list corresponds to UF2 OTA format family names, and is also [available as JSON](../../families.json).
 The IDs are also present in [lt_Types.h](../../ltapi/lt__types_8h.md).